Your next computer could be in a data center

 After a few minutes running the Windows app on my Windows computer, I got confused and realized I needed to use two different wallpapers because I couldn’t tell if I was interacting with my local computer or the virtual machine running in Shadow’s data center near Paris.

 When you run a game on your Shadow instance, your laptop fan remains silent because not much is happening on your local computer.
 It’s one of the most telling examples of outsourcing compute-intensive tasks.
+These companies will have to make sure they have a rock-solid privacy policy and security system.

 CPUs, GPUs and SSDs are still going to get better over time.
 These innovations will mostly benefit cloud companies so that they can provide better servers.